Sergio Ermotti returns as UBS CEO to steer Credit Suisse takeover | Sports-Games

 "This is not a Swiss solution," he said, seeking to play down any role of Ermotti's nationality in getting the job, and instead emphasised his focus was on the large risks of making the merger work for UBS.
 "Being Swiss helps," Kelleher said.
 "But the majority of our business is global."

 Ermotti, who was chief executive of UBS from 2011 to 2020 and is now chairman of Swiss Re, will take the helm from April 5.
-He made a plea for "a little bit of patience" over a "couple of months" to allow the bank forge its strategic plan.
+The 62-year old is credited with executing UBS's turnaround after a series of scandals and losses nearly caused the bank's implosion.
+He made a plea on Wednesday for "a little bit of patience" over a "couple of months" to allow the bank to forge its strategic plan.
 "We cannot rush into decisions which are regrettable," he told journalists.

-The 62-year-old said he returned to UBS after feeling what he termed "a call of duty" and added he had always wanted to be involved in a massive transaction like the takeover of Credit Suisse.
+He said he had returned to UBS after feeling what he termed "a call of duty" and added he had always wanted to be involved in a massive transaction like the takeover of Credit Suisse.
 He takes charge weeks after UBS bought its Swiss rival in a shotgun merger engineered by Swiss authorities to stem turmoil after Credit Suisse ran aground.

-That deal made UBS Switzerland’s one and only global bank, underpinned by roughly 260 billion francs ($170 billion) in state loans and guarantees, a risky bet that makes the Swiss economy more dependent on a single lender.
-UBS shares climbed 1.8% on Wednesday.
+That deal makes UBS Switzerland's one and only global bank, underpinned by roughly 270 billion francs ($170 billion) in state loans and guarantees, a risky bet that makes the Swiss economy more dependent on a single lender.
+UBS shares were up 2.1% at 1140 GMT on Wednesday.

 HAMERS HANDS OVER REINS Analysts said Ermotti's experience paring back UBS's investment bank after the 2008 financial crash made him well equipped for the job.